rspamd/rspamd.com/doc/modules/multimap.md

 ...
 ~~~

-You can define new rules in the file `/etc/rspamd/local.d/multimap.conf`.
+You should normally define your own rules in the file `/etc/rspamd/local.d/multimap.conf`.

+### Map attributes

 Mandatory attributes are: